 Unfortunately, not all neuromas improve with conservative care, and surgery may be required to alleviate pain.
 Surgery takes about 10 minutes to perform, usually in a surgery center and patients are allowed to return home shortly after the procedure is completed.

 Most surgical neuroma excisions are performed with an incision on the top of the foot.
 After surgery about 25% of each toe adjacent to the surgery site will be numb.
 This technique allows the patient to bear weight on the surgical foot immediately after surgery while wearing a special shoe and crutches to reduce pressure to foot.
-While this incision allows immediate weight bearing, most surgeoens will ask their patients to not bear weight on foot for about a week so that the foot does not swell and pain is controlled.
+While this incision allows immediate weight bearing, most surgeons will ask their patients to not bear weight on foot for about a week so that the foot does not swell and pain is controlled.

-Alternative Surgical Treatment
+Alternative Surgical Treatment:

 There are circumstances where an incision to the top of the foot is not desired.
 Some patients have had a previous surgery near the incision on the top of the foot.
 Placing an incision on the top of the foot could affect skin healing if close to another healed incision.
-Also, patients who have a history of developing a painful localized blood clot called a hematoma , after a previous foot surgery, could develop another one after a neuroma surgery.
+Also, patients who have a history of developing a painful localized blood clot, called a hematoma, after a previous foot surgery could develop another one after a neuroma surgery.
 Patients who have had a recurrence of a neuroma after previous surgery fare better with an incision on the bottom of the foot.

-An incision on the bottom of the foot, also called a plantar approach, is different from a traditional neuroma excision in that the patient cannot apply pressure to surgical site for an additional week.
+An incision on the bottom of the foot, called a plantar approach, is different from a traditional neuroma excision in that the patient cannot apply pressure to surgical site for an additional week.

 The advantages of this approach are: